 - Be in dialogue with each other and the Earth.

-- Build and join communities; weave connection between communities.
+- Build relationships, join communities; weave connection between people and communities.

-- Support work to redistribute wealth and power so new leaders can emerge and be empowered to lead who represent the full diversity of marginalized communities.
+- Support work to redistribute wealth and power so new leaders can emerge and be empowered to lead who represent the full diversity of people from marginalized communities.

-- Create the conditions where we can all share the gifts from our hearts to create a new world that is just, inclusive, and leads with compassion.
+- Create the conditions where we can all share the gifts from our hearts to create a new world that is just, inclusive, and leads with the heart.

 Institutions and systems are directly led and influenced by people who have their own behaviors and mindsets.
 These institutions and systems can only change if the people behind them change their behavior.
 People resist, repel, and refuse to be told what to do.
-So the only way people will change their behaviors are when they are influenced by their hearts and minds.
-No plan, policy, or program is going to change our hearts and minds, that is up to our own self determination, supported and empowered by nourishing community.
-A determination that can be directly influenced by being offered and afforded the space to slow down, listen, and engage with each other in ways where we can hear and believe each others’ stories, trust the lived experiences of people regardless of how uncomfortable that experience is, and find compassion for the depth of human suffering.
+So the only way people will change their behaviors are when it comes from their heart.
+No plan, policy, or program is going to change our hearts, that is up to our own self determination, supported and empowered by access to nourishing community.
+When afforded the space to slow down, we can listen and engage with each other in ways where we can listen to each others’ stories, believe the lived experiences of people regardless of how uncomfortable that experience is, and find empathy for the depth of human suffering and connection.

-I believe in the power of human behavior to change systems and I know we can do it—it is the next phase of our human evolution and we are living in it right now.
-We have the power to wield it towards love or towards fear.
+I believe in the power of human behavior to change systems and—it is the next phase of our human evolution and we are living in a time of prophecy right now.
+We have the power to change our collective behavior towards love and release from the grip fear.

 Money and Time

 All of this can sound easy in theory and then we look at the actual roadblock of money—circling us back to the current economic engine that determines where time can be spent, by who, and how much it will cost.
-There is no profit in healing or community building—WHAT WE NEED MOST—and unless we have the time and privilege, how can more of us afford to engage in healing and community building when our lives are committed to the machine of capitalism?
+There is no profit in healing or community building—WHAT WE NEED MOST—and unless we have the time and privilege, how can more of us afford to engage in healing and community building when our lives are committed to serving the machine that is breaking us?

 We are not alive on this planet to make money.
-That is a lie and it is one that the wealthy elite of ALL political persuasions have weaponized to turn us against each other so we will put energy into our differences rather than the power we could have together.
-This weapon is deployed in many forms, especially marketing—using our emotions to convince us we are not enough and we need more, with the most impactful being fear—which keeps us from seeing the truth.
+That is a narrative perpetuated by the wealthy elite of ALL political persuasions.
+It has been weaponized to turn us against each other so we will put energy into our differences rather than the power we could have together.
+This weapon is deployed in many forms, especially marketing—using our emotions to convince us we are not enough and we need more.
+And the most impactful emotion of all being fear—which keeps us from seeing the truth.
 A truth that resides in love for each other and healing from our individual and collective traumas.

 Empowerment to Heal

-Let us envision more people coming together in community to care for and nurture each other.
+Can we envision more people coming together in community to care for and nurture each other?
 When we take the time to slow down, listen to, and support one another, we shift into the consciousness of love and learn how to release our reliance on the crutch of fear.
 The power of people coming together to fight oppression is the biggest fear of those with the most wealth and power.
-This is not our fear!
-Let our love be our power!
-Let our compassion help us be more inclusive in the quest for justice.
-Let us give ourselves the time to listen more deeply, dialogue through the discomfort into understanding, heal the wounds of our ancestors and all the harms those wounds caused.
+Can we let our love be our power?
+Can we allow ourselves to feel empathy and compassion for each other to stop “othering”?
+Can we advocate for the time to listen more deeply, dialogue through the discomfort into understanding, and heal the wounds and harms of our ancestors?

 “If only we had the time” is a fear…and this is where we are at in THIS moment in time.
 It is up to more of us to advocate for the time, to speak up for slowing down, to demand conversations instead of excuses.

-If we can empower each other to care for one another—beginning with the most marginalized people within a community—we co-create a new way of living.
+If we can empower each other to care for one another, we co-create a new way of living.
 We co-create the future we want to live in and we believe it is possible because it is already happening.
 Let us live in a reality defined by love, and support each other in the audacity to co-create a culture of healing.

 Interested in building community with EmpowR?
-Join us for a Community Connection Circle and learn more about approaches to culture change and facilitation services.
+Join us for a program or event and learn more about how we approach culture.
 Interested in applying this knowledge in your personal or professional life?
-Consider scheduling an intuitive counsel or healing navigation session.
+Learn more about EmpowR sessions and services.